openshift/assisted-test-infra/README.md

 ## Prerequisites

-- CentOS 8 or RHEL 8 host
+- CentOS 8, RHEL 8 or Rocky 8 host
 - File system that supports d_type
 - Ideally on a bare metal host with at least 64G of RAM.
 - Run as a user with password-less `sudo` access or be ready to enter `sudo` password for prepare phase.